My visa is in an old/expired passport

 If you cannot show this because your visa is in an expired passport, your employer will refuse to employ you and you should not work.
 If you are already working when you obtain your new passport, your employer should take a copy of the new passport and stop you from working until you have applied to transfer your visa (see below).

 If you don't plan on finding employment in the UK, then you don't need to do anything about your visa.

 If you do want to find employment or you are already employed, you will need to make an application to the Home Office for a separate biometric residence permit (BRP) so that you meet the requirement in the employers' guidance.

 You can apply to transfer your visa on the Home Office website.
 The cost of the application will depend on the type of immigration permission that you have, but the application form is the same:

 You will apply for a 'Transfer of Conditions' (TOC), which will cost £161.
 Once you apply, the Home Office will issue you with the same visa but on a BRP card.
 This means that you will have a current visa endorsed on a current visa document.

 You will apply for a 'No Time Limit' (NTL), which will cost £229.
 Once you apply, the Home Office will issue you with the same visa but on a BRP card.
 This means that you will have a current visa endorsed on a current visa document.

 The International Student Advice team can help you to make your application.
 Contact us on firstname.lastname@example.org or 0121 204 4007 to make an appointment to see an adviser.

 Can I work once I have made the application?

-Once you have submitted your TOC or NTL application your employer can contact the Home Office to verify that the application is in progress.
-This then covers the employer and allows them to employ you or let you continue work if you were already working for them at the point that you obtained your new passport.
+Once you have submitted your TOC or NTL application, your employer can contact the Home Office to verify that the application is in progress.
+Once they have confirmation, they can employ you or let you continue to work if you were already working for them at the point that you obtained your new passport.